Which organelle is primarily responsible for producing ATP throug... | Channels for Pearson+

 Multiple Choice

-Which organelle is primarily responsible for producing ATP through cellular respiration in eukaryotic cells?
+Which organelle is primarily responsible for producing ATP through cellular respiration in animal cells?

 A